 Scott on dulceleste

-Rizzetta Dulceleste
+Rizzetta Dulceleste (Scott 2022)

-Taking the idea of the glockenspiel or orchestra bells, internationally-renown hammered dulcimer (and other instrument) builder Sam Rizzetta built a small number of instruments with the note layout of the western hammered dulcimer on a light weight resonant frame (no resonator tubes) where the player strikes aluminum bars rather than strings.
+Taking the idea of the glockenspiel or orchestra bells, internationally-renown hammered dulcimer (and other instrument) builder Sam Rizzetta built a small number of instruments with the note layout of the western hammered dulcimer on a lightweight resonant frame (no resonator tubes) where the player strikes aluminum bars rather than strings.
 Because its sound production is like that of a celeste (think of the Nutcracker's Dance of the Sugar Plum Fairy, Mister Rogers' Neighborhood theme song, or the Harry Potter movies' Hedwig's Theme), he named it the dulceleste.
 When Sam passed in 2021, I learned that his protégé, Nick Blanton (also of West Virginia, and an esteemed builder himself) was helping Sam's wife, Carrie, sell some of Sam's instruments.
 There were two dulcelestes up for grabs with one already spoken for.
 I was fortunate to be able to purchase the larger of the two in a size similar to standard hammered dulcimers.
 It does not provide the same feel as a regular dulcimer's "bouncy" strings, so a lot of the regular playing techniques don't work.
 I've also had to experiment with different hammer designs, and added a 46th tone bar for a note that is normally missing in the standard layout which I wanted.
 We have loved integrating it into our music.

 Sam Rizzetta

 Sam Rizzetta (1942-2021) began building guitars and banjos in his youth, eventually adding carving and mother-of-pearl and abalone inlaying.
 In addition to building and repairing common string instruments, he started building fretted (mountain) and hammered dulcimers.
-He formed the early 4-member hammered dulcimer band, Trapazoid, in 1974, designing a family of hammered dulcimers from soprano to bass.
-Many of us coming to hammered dulcimer learned from listening to his 15 solo or Trapazoid albums.
+He formed the early 4-member hammered dulcimer band, Trapezoid, in 1974, designing a family of hammered dulcimers from soprano to bass.
+Many of us coming to hammered dulcimer learned from listening to his 15 solo or Trapezoid albums.
 All contemporary western hammered dulcimers incorporate design innovations he introduced.
 Sam spent decades teaching instrument building, and several companies are licensed to build his designs.
 Performance credits included the Kennedy Center and the National Cathedral.
 Sam was nominated for a National Endowment for the Arts National Heritage Fellowship for lifetime achievement in the arts.

 Guitars